Reset filters

 Author(s): Fereshteh Mehrabi

 CONCLUSIONS: The findings suggest that changes in social support have a protective and compensatory role in decreasing depressive symptoms and enhancing cognitive health among older adults with increasing frailty.
-Public health policy and strategies should ...
+Public health policy and strategies should consider the impact of social support on multiple health outcomes among older adults with increasing ...

 Article GUID: 38402184